hackforla/writeforall/assets/text/undebate-video-onboarding.md

 Feel free poke around in our GitHub or slack our channel if you have any questions.
 Go through our readme for more about the roles we're recruiting for.

-Join Write for Everyone and help move the needle towards a more inclusive web.
+Join Write for All and help move the needle towards a more inclusive web.